Meta-Task: A Method-Agnostic Framework for Learning to Regularize in Few-Shot Learning: Introduction

+Regularization plays a critical role in mitigating overfitting and enhancing generalization in FSL.
+Conventional methods such as weight decay\cite{krogh1991simple}, dropout\cite{hinton2012improving}, and noise injection\cite{achille2018information, alemi2016deep, tishby2015deep} fail to address FSL-specific challenges.
+Meta-learning requires both adaptation-generalization and meta-generalization\cite{imaml, mrmaml, pan2021meta, wang2023improving, yao2021meta, yao2021improving, rajendran2020meta}, yet existing techniques remain static, inflexible, and reliant on manually designed loss functions or auxiliary tasks that do not adapt to the unique structure of each task.
+This limitation motivates the need for a more dynamic, learnable regularization mechanism.}}

+{{To address this limitation, we introduce Meta-Task, a method-agnostic framework that reformulates regularization as a learnable task within the FSL optimization process.
+Meta-Task dynamically learns task-specific regularization strategies through a parameterized neural layer $\phi$.
+This adaptive mechanism enables our framework to seamlessly integrate with existing FSL pipelines, ensuring flexibility across different task distributions and learning paradigms.
+Meta-Task remains compatible with existing auxiliary tasks and regularization losses, leveraging prior techniques while introducing a dynamic, learnable component.
+This enhances overfitting mitigation without extensive hyperparameter tuning or task-specific modifications, making it scalable and practical for real-world FSL applications.}}

+{{To operationalize Meta-Task regularization, we propose using an autoencoder-based Task-Decoder (Figure \ref{fig:1}).
+The Task-Decoder serves as a flexible and effective regularizer, refining task-specific representations by constraining the embedding vector to reconstruct the original input accurately.
+We choose autoencoders because they are data-agnostic, easy to implement, architecturally flexible, and allow tunable parameterization for optimization.
+This adaptability makes them well-suited for various FSL applications, as they can seamlessly integrate into different model architectures.

+Our method leverages the latent variable $z$, inherently present in most FSL settings due to the N-Way, K-Shot paradigm.
+The standard inner-outer loop optimization structure ensures the existence of an intermediate latent representation within the support-query split or gradient-based adaptation process.
+This guarantees compatibility across various FSL architectures, allowing Meta-Task to enhance regularization effectiveness dynamically.}}

+The main contributions of this paper are as follows.
+(1) Meta-Task Framework: We propose Meta-Task, a novel, method-agnostic framework that introduces auxiliary tasks to regularize individual tasks in FSL.
+(2) Task-Decoder (Figure \ref{fig:1}): We introduce the Task-Decoder, utilizing autoencoders as a new regularization task for meta-learners, leveraging unsupervised learning to refine hidden representations.
+(3) Improved Performance: Our method demonstrates faster convergence, higher accuracy, and better generalization than existing techniques, all without extensive hyperparameter tuning.
+(4) Versatility and Applicability: The framework is method-agnostic and can be integrated with various FSL settings, making it suitable for real-world, resource-constrained scenarios.

-The remainder of the paper is organized as follows.
-Section \ref{sec:back_ground} presents a brief literature review to motivate the problem followed by the problem statement in Section \ref{sec:problem_statement}.
-Our proposed approach and results are presented in Sections \ref{sec:approach} and \ref{sec:results}, respectively, followed by conclusions in Section \ref{sec:conclusion}.
+The remainder of the paper is organized as follows: Section \ref{sec:back_ground} reviews related work to contextualize the problem.
+Section \ref{sec:approach} details our proposed approach, and Section \ref{sec:results} presents experimental results.
+Finally, conclusions are drawn in Section \ref{sec:conclusion}.